leirbag95/Traffic-Simulator/README.md

 #### Before starting

-To consult the specifications in pdf format, you can clic here
+Consult specifications in pdf format for more information.

 <h1 align="center">Introduction</h1>
 This project is a Traffic-Simulator developped in case of studies project.